Signs of Teenage Anxiety

 Supplementing the right nutrients helps to reset the body’s reward system and speeds up recovery from addiction by taking the edge off the cravings that can develop when you switch to a new diet that is devoid of sugar and fast carbs, eating low GL instead.
 It also helps to reduce cravings for caffeine and allows you to reclaim your natural sense of connection and contentment, clarity of mind and purpose, and ability to sleep like a baby and wake up fully charged and refreshed.

-The key amino acids are tyrosine and tryptophan – the main constituents of dopamine and serotonin, respectively.
+The key Amino acids are commonly known as the building blocks of protein.
+There are 20 standard amino acids from which almost all proteins are made.
+Nine… are tyrosine and tryptophan – the main constituents of dopamine and Serotonin is a hormone found naturally in the brain and digestive tract.
+It is often referred to as the ‘happy hormone’ as it influences mood…., respectively.
 When our overwrought reward system becomes depressed, we become dopamine depleted and adrenally exhausted.
 Tyrosine is also a component of adrenalin (the fast-acting stress hormone), noradrenalin (which is associated with more positive states of stress) and the ‘energy’ hormone thyroxine.
 The level of another adrenal hormone – cortisol – increases in periods of prolonged stress, but in chronic stress, when we can no longer cope, it also becomes depressed.
-Meanwhile, the ‘good’ stress hormone – DHEA – and the ‘happy’ neurotransmitter – serotonin – are depleted.
+Meanwhile, the ‘good’ stress hormone – DHEA – and the ‘happy’ A neurotransmitter is a chemical messenger that carries signals between body cells.
+They are various types of neurotransmitters which play a major role in everyday… – serotonin – are depleted.
 When this happens, you feel less natural joy and little sense of connection.
 As a result, serotonin depletion is viewed as a major cause of depression.

 Of course, the pharmaceutical conglomerates are well aware this.
 Consequently, most of the antidepressants they produce are serotonin reuptake inhibitors, noradrenalin reuptake inhibitors, or a combination of the two.
 Cocaine and Ritalin (methylphenidate) are both dopamine reuptake inhibitors, which means they stop the body recycling this critical neurotransmitter.
 This gives a short-term boost but ultimately leaves the user more depleted, and hence more dependent on the drug.
 As a result, users can suffer serious side-effects when they attempt to come off it.
 It’s good for business, but often not so great for the person involved.